babuvt-labs/genai-prompts/Doc-gen/rfp-prompt.md

-## Technical Requirements Document Creation
+## Request for Proposal Document Creation

 Please create a new **Technical Requirements Document** that strictly follows the formatting style and headings from the provided sample document.
 The headings must remain unchanged.